Session 7/15Page 4/5 Topic B: Age 3-18

 - Look through the list in the paragraph above: “Immature strategies to avoid feelings of being worthless“.

-- Find out which of the defences against feeling abandoned you see most often in the child in your care.
-When you and the child feel good and you have time, tell the child that you want to talk about how children react when they lose contact with important persons (mother, father, siblings or pets they were attached to).
+- Find out which of the defenses against feeling abandoned you see most often in the child in your care.
+When you and the child feel good and you have time, tell the child or teenager that you want to talk about how children react when they lose contact with important persons (mother, father, friends, siblings or pets they were attached to).

 - Describe the reaction you think your child has and tell that this is what many children do when they have lost someone important.
 For example: